nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 ## Swoop Tatooine

-- Nico -> NO NOT NOW AFTER MOTTA -> NO SENSE OTHERWISE
-	- Anything I could help you with?
-What's bugging you?
-	- I raced on Taris.
 - Zoriis Bafka
 	- I wanted to ask a few questions, if you have the time.
 	- I want to ask about you and racing.